 Thinning Stone Fruit

-Unfortunately, PGR formulations are not available for post-bloom thinning of stone fruits such as peaches and cherries.
+Unfortunately, most PGR formulations are not available for post-bloom thinning of stone fruits such as peaches and cherries.
 Application of some mildly caustic materials during full to late bloom has been used successfully in the past to reduce fruit set in both apples and stone fruits.
+Examples of these are ammonium thiosulfate (ATS), a foliar fertilizer; and lime sulfur, a fungicide.
 The mode of action is to allow pollination to occur on early blossoms and then damage the later blossoms with the caustic material, preventing further pollination.
 Blossom thinning with these caustic materials in cold and frost-prone areas of the Intermountain West is extremely risky.
-Recent trials in Utah indicated that application of caustic bloom thinners to peaches, followed by cold but non-freezing temperatures, resulted in complete crop loss.
+Trials in Utah indicated that application of caustic bloom thinners to peaches, followed by cold but non-freezing temperatures, resulted in complete crop loss.

 Flower Bud Prevention in Tart Cherry